Zymbit-Docs/docs/content/eth-connect/eth-connect-py.md

 <div class="body">
 <div class="description">
-<p>Create a transaction to execute a function of a smart contract on the Ethereum network.</p>
+<p>Create a transaction to execute a function of a smart contract on an Ethereum network.</p>
 </div>
 <div class="parameters">
 <h5>Parameters</h5>